International Advisory Board

 David has been active in public media since 1961 at stations in Pittsburgh, New York City, Iowa and Florida.
 He also served as senior vice president at the Corporation for Public Broadcasting as well as president and a board member for the Association of Public Television Stations.
 He has visited more than 400 stations and has testified before lawmakers at the state and federal level.
 David was recognized with CPB's Ralph Lowell Award for outstanding contributions to public television in 2000.

 Terry is an investment banker and attorney whose focus is on international business development.
 He currently serves as Chairman and Principal of the August Group, an investment group focusing on technology investments in sub-Saharan Africa; and is on the Board of Directors of RippleNami, Inc. and Power7 Corporation.
+Terry was responsible for the privatization programs and procedures for Nigeria (BPE) and Egypt (PEO) as well as a strategic advisor for business development.
+He is currently an advisor to the Morven Center at the University of Virginia and a member of the Atlantic Council.

 Bill Buzenberg was Executive Director of the Center for Public Integrity (2007-2015), an award-winning investigative news organization based in Washington, D.C.
 He served for 27 years in public radio, as Vice President of News for National Public Radio, as well as NPR’s London bureau chief.
 He was responsible for launching Talk of the Nation, the expansion of All Things Considered and NPR’s 24-hour newscast service.
 He was also Senior Vice President of News at American Public Media where he launched American RadioWorks and Speaking of Faith.
 He also began the Public Insight Network, an innovative use of technology to draw knowledge from the audience.
 A former Peace Corps volunteer, Buzenberg has been awarded fellowships at the University of Michigan, the Johns Hopkins University School of Advanced International Studies, and the Institute of Politics at Harvard's Kennedy School of Government.